avive/karmacoin-docs/versioned_docs/version-0.1.0/design/onboarding.md

 ---
 ## On-boarding without a referral

-1. New user signs-up via a Karmacoin client and verifies his mobile phone number using the active verifier.
+1. New user signs-up via a Karma Coin client and verifies his mobile phone number using the active verifier.
 2. The verifier sends the user a signed attestation with his account number, verified mobile phone number and nickname.
-3. The new user creates, signs and submits a `new user transaction` to the Karmacoin blockchain which includes the verifier's attestation.
+3. The new user creates, signs and submits a `new user transaction` to the Karma Coin blockchain which includes the verifier's attestation.
 It sets the referral's account id to void to signal that there is no referral for this new account creation.
 4. A block producer gets the transaction from the memory pool, executes the transaction, adds the new user account and the transaction to the chain and gets the transaction fee from the user or from the protocol if a subsidy is applicable.
 It also assigns the new user sign-up reward when applicable according to the protocol.

-> Verifiers are run by the Karmacoin foundation and have an off-chain incentive to pay the transaction fees for new user accounts. e.g. mandate to see Karmacoin grows in terms of unique users.
+> Verifiers are run by the Karma Coin foundation and have an off-chain incentive to pay the transaction fees for new user accounts. e.g. mandate to see Karma Coin grows in terms of unique users.

 The chain should now have the following state:
 1. Receiver has a new account on chain.